 And then the mother left too.

 The daughter switched on her laptop, played music at the maximum volume and covered her face with a pillow.
 Hopefully, they will not be able to hear her screams.
 The daughter does not know how to face both her parents.
-She does not know what to do anymore after she saw the intimate pictures of another girl on her father’s phone whilst taking a photo of her parents celebrating their 25th wedding anniversary.
+She does not know what to do anymore.
+After seeing the intimate pictures of another girl on her father’s phone whilst taking a photo of her parents celebrating their 25th wedding anniversary.
 She hates that her mom chose to forgive and forget all the hurt her father did to her.
 She feels pity for her mom because she knows her mom biggest wish is to have a family.

 “I’ll be fine.”